Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Background

-The process of human motor learning parallels the pre-training and post-training paradigm of VLA models.
-Innate ancestral priors encoded in the genome~\cite{shadmehr2004computational, medawar1983aristotle} constitute a biological pre-training stage.
+The analogy between human motor learning and the pre-/post-training paradigm of VLA models is illustrated in Fig.~\ref{fig1}.
+Innate, ancestral priors encoded in the genome~\cite{shadmehr2004computational,medawar1983aristotle} constitute a biological ``pre-training'' stage.
 Task-specific skill acquisition then proceeds through interaction and practice, mirroring model post-training (Fig.~\ref{fig1}).
-At the task-learning stage, experience is structured along three dimensions—environmental perception, embodiment awareness (e.g., proprioception), and task comprehension—to progressively refine participants' motor performance under given environmental conditions.
+At the task-learning stage, following Newell's constraints-led framework~\cite{newell1986constraints}, learning can be organized along three dimensions: environmental perception, embodiment awareness (e.g., proprioception), and task comprehension, which together progressively refine motor performance under given environmental conditions.

 Recent neuroimaging studies comparing human perceptual and cognitive processes with AI algorithms have yielded valuable insights~\cite{conwell2024large, mischler2024contextual, cross2021using}.
-Instead of presenting detailed neuron mechanisms, this survey highlights findings in human learning that parallel post-training strategies in VLA models.
+Rather than detailing neuron mechanisms, this survey emphasizes findings in human learning that parallel post-training strategies in VLA models.
+Although subsequent sections briefly discuss selected micro-level neural mechanisms, the primary emphasis is on the similarities between human motor learning and the VLA model post-training.
 By summarizing VLA post-training methods through the lens of human motor learning, the survey aims to inform and motivate advances in robotic learning algorithms.